This post contains affiliate links that earn commissions for this website from qualifying purchases.

 We writers can’t be inspired every day.

-That’s when keeping a little stockpile of writing ideas and inspiration inspiration is a good idea.
+That’s why keeping a little stockpile of writing ideas and inspiration is a good idea.

 The Pocket Muse